My writer imposter syndrome story

 I was hardly a writer.
 A baby writer.
 Nascent.
 I hadn’t yet heard the phrase “writer imposter syndrome” because to be honest, I didn’t really have a writing community.
 I had worked some as a freelancer for a family and parenting magazine, taken on a few assignments for an agriculture magazine, and written some book reviews.
 Not exactly artful stuff.

 Oh, and I had written a novel.
 That was really why I was there.
 The conference offered a pitch slam—an hour to give a 90 second pitch to as many literary agents as you get sit down in front of.
 Speed dating for writers and agents.
 I had honed my elevator pitch to within an inch of its life.
 My book was pretty good, I thought.
-I still felt like an imposter though.
+I still felt like an imposter though, my writer imposter syndrome in full effect.
 I hopped on the subway from Queens to midtown in a black dress trying to looking like I’d done it all my life.

 Imposter.